Marienfelde refugee transit camp: History

 Interrogation by Western Allied service agents for information about East Germany was frequent upon the refugees' arrivals at the camp.
 The camp featured barbed wire fences and identification cards to control who entered and left the camp and to keep out state security spies from the East.

 Refugees in Marienfelde during the 1950s received benefits such as reduced-rate airfairs from West Berlin to West Germany via Berlin Tempelhof Airport.
 Non-Germans were often sent to American camps for foreigners in West Germany instead of registering at Marienfelde.

 Immediately prior to the construction of the Berlin Wall, the numbers of immigrants entering the camp rose sharply: from 19,198 in June 1961, to 30,444 in July (about 1,000 a day), and then more than 1,200 a day in the first days of August.
 On August 12 it reached 2,400.
 On 13 August 1961, East German authorities closed the buffer zone between the two parts of Berlin and started building the Berlin Wall.
 Refugees continued to enter the camp for a few days after, mostly East Germans who had decided to stay in West Berlin after visiting the East.

 Vice President Lyndon B. Johnson and mayor Willy Brandt visited the site on 20 August 1961 and were welcomed by a crowd of refugees.

 The number of immigrants again rose during the Revolutions of 1989.
 The centre continued processing East German refugees even after the fall of the Berlin Wall on 9 November 1989 and until the German reunification a year later.
 Up to today, it remains in use, processing ethnic Germans who are immigrating to Germany from the former Soviet Union as well as asylum applicants.
 A memorial was inaugurated at the site in 1993; it is currently operated by the Berlin Wall Memorial foundation.

+60th anniversary in 2013

 The site commemorated its 60th anniversary in 2013.
 German President Joachim Gauck participated in the ceremony alongside former refugees and other local politicians.
 In 2021, Hans Ticha's artwork "The Wall" was put on display at the memorial.